 - No record of this process is kept in the student file. - The Dean's Representative will keep a copy of any discussion/decision in a confidential file to provide documentation in the event of repeat incidents of academic misconduct. - This documentation may be purged from the student file upon graduation, at the student's written request.

 External Resources

-- U. Maine Farmington Plagiarism Tutorial.
-Why does plagiarism matter? - Purdue OWL: Avoiding Plagiarism - How to Avoid Plagiarism Northwestern University
+- Purdue Owl: Avoiding Plagiarism - How to Avoid Plagiarism Northwestern University

 3. Online Testing Procedures